-Students will evaluate their progress by completing an Assessment Sheet and adding information to their Transition Portfolio.
+Students will evaluate their progress by completing an assessment sheet and reviewing their progress.

 RELEVANCE TO SUCCESSFUL TRANSITION

 Evaluation is one of the most important components of the growth process.
 Self-evaluation is a powerful tool commonly used by highly successful people.
 Add peer evaluation to this process and growth will compound.
 The evaluation process here begins with self-evaluation, combines with peer evaluation and ends with a statement of the next step toward a specific growth area.